kevinguebert/alexa-strava/README.md

-#Alexa & Jenkins
+#Alexa & Sailing

-Start of an Alexa app to control a Jenkins CI Server.
+As an avid sailor, maybe it would be cool to get some sailing information through Alexa.

-The npm module 'jenkins-api' makes it reaaalll easy
+Looking for wind speed in particular - using Darksky